Executive Policy Manual

 • Results in a material or substantial disruption of WSU’s operations or the rights of students, staff, faculty, visitors, or program participants.

-Intimidation, threats, coercion, or discrimination against any individual for the purpose of interfering with any right or privileged secured by this policy, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this policy.
+Intimidation, threats, coercion, or discrimination against any individual for the purpose of interfering with any right or privilege secured by this policy, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this policy.
+Retaliation complaints utilize the same procedural steps as the original concern from which the retaliation stemmed.

 First amendment activities do not constitute retaliation.